Carreau/parso/README.rst

 Future
 ======

+- For supporting 3.10+ and the future releases, a PEG parser.
 - There will be better support for refactoring and comments.
 Stay tuned.
-- There's a WIP PEP8 validator.
-It's however not in a good shape, yet.

 Known Issues
 ============